Vanceagher/instosint/README.md

 # DEPRECATED
-Not sure why it's not working but I don't feel like fixing, probably a simple fix, feel free to PR
+Not sure why it's not working but I don't feel like fixing, probably a simple fix, feel free to PR.
+Just lower the amount of followers to download images from drastically to avoid a temporary API ban if you are developing.
 # instosint
 ### An AI based Instagram OSINT tool